 Hay fever affects one in five people in the UK and when your symptoms flare up, it can really ruin your day.
-However, with a bit of planning, you can win the battle.
+However, with a bit of planning, you can win the battle and get relief.

-Backed by our smart network of UK doctors, we’re going to show you how to stop sneezing, itching and get rid of hay fever this summer.
+Backed by our smart network of UK doctors, we’re going to show you how to stop sneezing, itching and achieve true hayfever relief this summer.

 What causes hay fever?

-Hay fever is the name given to any pollen allergy.
+Hay fever, sometimes written as 'hayfever', is the name given to any pollen allergy.
 There are three types of pollen that you might be allergic to; tree pollen, grass pollen and weed pollen.

 These all produce light, fine pollen that’s carried from one plant to another by the wind.
 Unfortunately, hay fever sufferers often find themselves caught in the middle.